-The award-winning Emerald Belles drill team, as seen on Season 14 of America’s Got Talent, will host its annual Junior Belles Fall Workshop and Clinic for girls in grades 5th-8th.
-Workshop participants will receive instruction from Director Melissa Page, Team Captain and Line Officers in the areas of technique, choreography, drill team fundamentals and try out information.
+The award-winning Emerald Belles drill team, as seen on Season 14 of America’s Got Talent, will host its annual Junior Belles Fall Workshop for girls in grades Kindergarten-8th.
+Participants will receive instruction from Director Melissa Page, Team Captain and Line Officers in the areas of technique, choreography, drill team fundamentals and try out information.

 The Emerald Belles Drill Team is a super-sized dance team from Southlake, Texas with a long-standing tradition of excellence.
 Over the past 23 years, under the direction of Melissa Page, this team has won many state, national and international titles.
 As one of the largest drill teams in the country, our team ranges yearly anywhere from 70-100 girls.
 The Belles competed on Season 14 of America’s Got Talent and made it three rounds and were featured live on NBC in the quarterfinals from the Dolby Theatre in Hollywood, California.

 In addition to America’s Got Talent they have been the featured entertainment and/or special guests at the following...

 It takes more than talent to make this team of champions.
 The Emerald Belles received its attention by dancing on America’s Got Talent.
 However, what makes this team so special is not just the height of our kicks, but the way we treat others inside and outside of our 6:45 AM practices.
 Mrs. Page fosters an environment of kindness and positivity and believes in empowering her girls to realize the importance of showing compassion to their teammates as well as their peers in school and in the community.
 This message has become the team motto: #bekind #beabelle.
 To spread this idea, every week teammates nominate a Belle who has shown exemplary acts of love and compassion to receive the “Be kind, Be a Belle” award.
 We want to use our platform from America’s Got Talent to spread kindness and the importance of mental health in high school.